alex-s168/VS_tournament_continued/README.md

 # VS_Tournament
- A revision on the vs tournament mod, engineer at your hearts content!
+ A revision of the revision of the vs tournament mod, engineer at your hearts content!